Top Knicks vs. Heat Players to Watch - Eastern Conference Semifinals Game 5

 Heat Players to Watch

-- Adebayo is averaging team highs in points (20.4 per game) and rebounds (9.2).
-And he is producing 3.2 assists, making 54% of his shots from the floor.

-- Butler is averaging a team-high 5.3 assists per contest.
-And he is producing 22.9 points and 5.9 rebounds, making 53.9% of his shots from the floor.
+- Butler is putting up a team-best 5.3 assists per contest.
+And he is contributing 22.9 points and 5.9 rebounds, making 53.9% of his shots from the floor.

 Top Performers (Last 10 Games)